nsaikiran/impression/_drafts/execution-models.md

 author: "Sai Kiran"
 ---

+>> The goal is to explain learning execution model means going to bigger picture.
+(Merge bigger picture post with this and make them one?.).
+Bigger picture drives.
+It convinces details of specific instance.
+Bigger picture is always simple.

 Motivation: Execution models will help better usage of tools.
 Various types of execution models like event-driven(nginx?), process based(apache?).
 Gather other generic types of models and produce some examples for each.
 Learning those generic concepts which will live logner will be a good investement.
 [Stop Learning Frameworks](https://sizovs.net/2018/12/17/stop-learning-frameworks/) tries to explain that.